-Automake provides sufficient cross-directory support2 to enable you to write a single Makefile.am for a complex multi-directory package.
+Automake is intended to have sufficient cross-directory support to enable you to write a single Makefile.am for a complex multi-directory package.
+(If it seems to be lacking, please report the issue as usual.)

 By default an installable file specified in a subdirectory will have its directory name stripped before installation.
 For instance, in this example, the header file will be installed as \$(includedir)/stdio.h: